DeepRank/deeprank/README.md

     mpiexec -n $NP python generate.py
 ```

-In  the first part of the script we define the path where to find the PDBs of the decoys and natives that we want to have in the dataset.
-All the .pdb files present in _pdb_source_ will be used in the dataset.
-We need to specify where to find the native conformations to be able to compute RMSD and the dockQ score.
-For each pdb file detected in _pdb_source_, the code will try to find a native conformation in _pdb_native_.
+In  the first part of the script we define the path where to find the PDBs of the native structure of interest.
+We then specify position of variant in the structure and the variant amino acid, to enable the code to compute features of the amino acids surrounding the variant.
 We then initialize the `DataGenerator` object.
 This object (defined in `deeprank/generate/DataGenerator.py`) needs a few input parameters:

 -   variants: a selection of variant objects that make up the dataset
--   compute_targets: list of modules used to compute the targets
+-   compute_targets: the module used to compute the target: 'Benign' or 'Pathogenic'
 -   compute_features: list of modules used to compute the features
 -   hdf5: Name of the HDF5 file to store the data set

 We then create the data base with the command `database.create_database()`.
-This function autmatically create an HDF5 files where each pdb has its own group.
-In each group we can find the pdb of the complex and its native form, the calculated features and the calculated targets.
+This function automatically creates an HDF5 files where the pdb has its own group.
+In each group we can find the pdb, its calculated features and the target.
 We can now mapped the features to a grid.
 This is done via the command `database.map_features()`.
 As you can see this method requires a dictionary as input.
 The dictionary contains the instruction to map the data.

 -   number_of_points: the number of points in each direction
 -   resolution: the resolution in Angs